6565 S. Yale Ave.

 John T. Long, 1892

 The Yale is one of Chicago's best-kept secrets.
 This seven-story Richardsonian-Romanesque building originally offered luxury apartments for visitors to the World’s Columbian Exposition of 1893.
-Like the Brewster Building, a very similar building in Lincoln Park, the Yale also has a beautiful skylit atrium ringed with walkways that resemble the balconies of the New Orleans French Quarter.
+Like the similar Brewster Building in Lincoln Park, the Yale has a beautiful skylit atrium ringed with walkways that resemble the balconies of the New Orleans French Quarter.
 Bright yellow walls, trickling fountains and a verdant profusion of hanging vines transport residents and guests away from the streets of Chicago to a tranquil jungle-like atmosphere.
 The landmark building was saved, extensively restored and converted into senior living apartments in 2003.